kronotop/kronotop/README.md

 Kronotop is mostly licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), which is a permissive and OSI-approved open source license.

-However, one of Kronotop’s core components — the **Bucket** module — is licensed under the [Business Source License 1.1](kronotop/src/main/java/com/kronotop/bucket/LICENSE.txt).
+However, one of Kronotop’s core components — the **Bucket** package — is licensed under the [Business Source License 1.1](kronotop/src/main/java/com/kronotop/bucket/LICENSE.txt).
 This license allows full access to the source code and free usage for development and testing.
 After a **five-year change date**, the Bucket module will automatically be re-licensed under Apache 2.0.